-Masters in Conflict Resolution & Peace Studies
+Masters in Conflict Resolution & Peace Studies in Virginia

 A Masters in Conflict Resolution & Peace Studies explores social conflict and violent behaviors.
 While peace studies focus on addressing these issues using nonviolent methods, war studies address the use of violent means to achieve an outcome.
 Conflict and peace studies master’s degree programs may also be known as: international conflict security, conflict management and negotiations, social change, human rights, terrorism, global security, conflict analysis, conflict resolution, mediation, social justice and human rights.